kallmanation/kallmanation/ckrxklb3805hs0ls1bwmwhv3e.md

 Also, any particular voter can be confident their vote will be seen by those counting in the way they intended, without distortion (that's just how physical objects work; what you see is what you get).

 And so physical objects can solve this dilemma remarkably well.
 Perhaps one day a system based in computation will be able to solve it as well; but until then, use a physical object to vote.

----

-_Psst, if you like posts like this, consider supporting me by [buying me one pixel](https://www.buymeacoffee.com/kallmanation) closer to a new monitor._